samuellihn/obsidian-freeview/docs/Moment of Inertia.md

 $$
 I = MR^2
+$$

-$$,Which is constant for a specific shape
+,Which is constant for a specific shape

 $$
 \tau = I\alpha
 $$

 Therefore, the total moment of inertia is the sum of all components in the rotating object

 The greater the moment of inertia, the lesser the angular acceleration